Elon Musk’s child plans to change name, cut ties with magnate dad, reports say

 (KTLA) – One of Elon Musk’s children has expressed a desire to change her name and sever ties to her billionaire father.

-Musk’s child, who was formerly known as 18-year-old Xavier Alexander Musk, said in a Los Angeles County Superior Court filing she is also changing her gender identity from male to female, Reuters reports.
+Musk’s child said in a Los Angeles County Superior Court filing she is also changing her gender identity from male to female, Reuters reports.

 The April filing came one day after the teenager turned 18, reported the Los Angeles Times, which identified Musk’s child as Vivian Jenna Wilson.